roy-t/gear-physics/README.md

 # gear-physics
 Testing out the physics of 2D gears using MonoGame

 The gear-physics contains all the test code I wrote to try to figure out how everything should work.
 The cleaned up code is in the GearSim project.
+Use (shift-)tab to switch between scenes.

 [![Gears Gears Gears](http://img.youtube.com/vi/ocbXbJopxXM/0.jpg)](http://www.youtube.com/watch?v=ocbXbJopxXM "Video of the output")